olafmoriarty/blue-bots-done-quick/README.md

 Think you can do better?
 You probably can!
 Feel free to borrow or steal as much of this code as you want to.

-## To do-list
-- Allow users to turn off automatic replies
-- Add an FAQ
-- Adding a Tracery tutorial would be nice ...

-(Suggestions are welcome!)

-Note that while I do believe this code is functional, it is not fully tested.
-I guess you could call it a public beta?

 ## Installation
 The frontend is written in React using TypeScript and Vite.
 The backend is written in PHP with a MySQL database.